mxpaspa/currency-converter-cli-localdb/readme.md

 ```
 converter create-user <username> <password>
 ```
-#### 2. Login and run your first conversion: You will be prompted for your credentials.
+#### 2. Login and run your first conversion.
+You will be prompted for your credentials.

 ```
 converter login